zlatanpham/prompt-mcp-app/memory-bank/raw_reflection_log.md

 Improvements_Identified_For_Consolidation:
   - General pattern: Using icon changes with `useState` and `setTimeout` for transient visual feedback instead of toast notifications for simple actions.
 ---

+---

+Date: 2025-06-11
+TaskRef: "Replace SVG icon with lucide-react icon and update memory"

+Learnings:

+- Successfully replaced a raw SVG icon with its `lucide-react` equivalent (`ChevronDown`).
+- User feedback emphasizes the importance of prioritizing `lucide-react` icons over raw SVGs for consistency and maintainability.

+Difficulties:

+- None.

+Successes:

+- Icon replacement was successful.
+- Received clear guidance from the user regarding icon usage preference.

+Improvements_Identified_For_Consolidation:

+- General guideline: Always prioritize `lucide-react` icons over raw SVG elements when available, for consistency and ease of maintenance within the Shadcn UI context.

+---